HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 # PIR Pipeline Training

-This book is a walk-through of the setup and use of the PIR Pipeline.
+This documentation provides a walk-through of the setup and use of the PIR Pipeline.
 Code samples in the training assume a Windows environment, and the default terminal is assumed to be the command prompt.

+## Table of Contents

 1. [Pre-installation](#pre-installation)
 2. [Installation](#installation)